JuliaGizmos/GtkReactive.jl/README.md

 and within the function passed to map (through the `do` notation above), we `push!` some combination of the values onto one or more output widgets, such as `cg` above.
-The `@manipulate` macro basically figure out an output widget from the last value found in the code block and pushes that value onto the output widget.
+The `@manipulate` macro basically figures out an output widget from the last value found in the code block and pushes that value onto the output widget.

 ## Installation